 Getting Your Wildlife Habitat Certified

-For recognition as a certified wildlife habitat, certain basic requirements must be met.
+For recognition as a Certified Wildlife Habitat, certain basic requirements must be met.
 All habitats, regardless of size must provide for food, water, cover, and places to raise young.
 To turn your Carolina Fence™ into a complete wildlife habitat, you will need to have a source of water.
 This can be as simple as adding a bird bath or a more involved project, such as creating a small pond in your yard.
 Once you meet all of the requirements, you can get your habitat garden certified as a Backyard Wildlife Habitat™.
 For a Carolina Fence™ Garden at a school, it can be certified as a Schoolyard Habitat.
 Certify your garden online today!

 Carolina Fence™ Garden Resources